 Being an expat in Korea can be a difficult experience — from the language barrier to loneliness, even the smallest things can be a challenge.
 The support of a community can really ease the struggle.
-These days, that community is online and growing as fast as the number of new expats.
+These days, that community is online and growing as fast as the number of new expats in Korea.

 For advice, tips, info, and digital companionship, these communities have flourished to become hubs for foreign residents to exchange information and share experiences.
 They can be real life savers when you’re struggling with issues ranging from the complex (careers and relationships) to more everyday things, like how to order a pizza!
 Joining these top online communities is your best bet for surviving and thriving in Korea.